Q. Do you have a Fax?

 Counselling is a maintenance service for our well being the same way a ‘car service’ maintains the well being and functionality of our car.
 Car servicing can cost up to $600 each car service.
 We accept that our car needs to be serviced and accept that we must pay for this to be done correctly or in a short amount of time, we may not be able to drive our car.
 However when it comes to providing ourselves with a necessary ‘service’ we can see things differently.
 Would you expect your car to be serviced, so it can stay on the road, for free?

 If you are finding yourself having difficulty meeting the cost for counselling, it may be that it is not the right time to begin or it may be that our service is not the right fit for you.
-We need to work with people who are ready for counselling and willing to meet the cost associated with counselling or we cannot continue to offer counselling.
+We need to work with people who are ready for counselling and willing to meet the associated costs or we cannot continue to offer our services.
 If the time is not right now, that’s O.K, the time may be right in the future.
 We look forward to connecting with you then.

 Q. Why do you store payment details with Square?

 Q. Can I pay for sessions with Cash?

 We are no longer accepting payment for psychological services in Cash.
-We have made this decision to reduce additional administration costs required to provide our to you.
-We encourage people as much as possible to store payment details with Square because it is easier, reduces our costs, saves time and we can pass this on to you in the form of reduced cost for treatment.
+We have made this decision to reduce additional administration costs required to provide our services to you.
+It is easier, reduces our costs, saves time and we can pass this on to you in the form of reduced cost for treatment.